-To determine whether Internal Audit Section's quality control system is suitably designed, operates effectively, and produces quality work in compliance with professional standards.
+PROJECT OBJECTIVE To determine whether Internal Audit Section's quality control system is suitably designed, operates effectively, and produces quality work in compliance with professional standards.
 Professional auditing standards require internal audit organizations to develop and maintain a quality assurance and improvement program to evaluate conformance with the standards.

-An opinion of the peer review team providing assurance that IAS's quality control system is effective and in compliance with professional standards.

-Undergo and successfully pass an ALGA peer review.

-Report peer review results to the Board.

-The peer review is budgeted to cost \$8,000 for the travel and lodging costs of three non-local Peer Review Team members, if remote reviews are not available.
+2021-22 An opinion of the peer review team providing assurance that IAS's quality control system is effective and in compliance with professional standards.
+DELIVERABLES 2021-22 BY MARCH 31, 2022: MILESTONES Undergo and successfully pass an ALGA peer review.
+MILESIONES 5 , 1 1 BY JUNE 30, 2022: Report peer review results to the Board.
+Report peer review results to the bound. · 2021-22 The peer review is budgeted to cost \$8,000 for the travel and lodging costs of three non-local Peer Review Team members, if remote reviews are not RESOURCES available.
 Funding has been included within the FY 2021-22 budget.

-GOAL 2 - Manage Risk Throughout the Organization

-Association Data Exchange Improvements
+Project #4: (NEW) Association Data Exchange Improvements

-Project Lead(s): Anthony Torres, Manager, PASCo Section

-Project Participants: PASCo Section, Medical & Dental Benefits Section, LAPPL, LAFRA,

-LAPRA, and UFLAC

-Stakeholders: Pensions Division, Systems Section, and Associations (LAPPL,

-LAFRA, LAPRA, and UFLAC)
+Duration: 2021-22 Project Lead(s): Anthony Torres, Manager, PASCo Section Project Participants: PASCo Section, Medical & Dental Benefits Section, LAPPL, LAFRA, LAPRA, and UFLAC Stakeholders: Pensions Division, Systems Section, and Associations (LAPPL, LAFRA, LAPRA, and UFLAC)